 Now we should like to consider how the church set out to treat the symptoms that inevitably arise in unequally yoked marriages rather than upon the condition of a believer who is bound together with an unbeliever in marriage.

 Consider the analogy of a sick person seeking a physician’s care.
 When a person seeks medical attention the physician immediately begins probing the patient for the symptoms that have caused them to seek medical attention.
-The reason a prudent physician collects symptoms is that she wants to properly diagnose the actual condition of her patient.
+The reason all prudent physicians collect symptoms is that they want to properly diagnose the actual condition of the patient.
 Imprudent physicians, on the other hand, treat the symptoms one by one in order to make the patient feel more comfortable in their poor condition, which often leads to a declining condition and ultimately a fatal condition.

 The doctrine of divorce for the unequally yoked believer becomes plain when these logical concepts are applied.
 Has the church traditionally acted like the prudent physician or the imprudent physician?
 Clearly the church has acted imprudently in treating the symptoms one by one as they arise in these marriages while forbidding a removal of the diseased and declining condition in which the regenerate marriage partner finds himself/herself.
 The regenerate partner, being bound together with an unbeliever, is in a diseased and declining condition.
 The church should have diagnosed this condition and prescribed a complete separation from the unbelieving spouse as was done in the days of Ezra and Nehemiah.
 This restorative action would remove the believing spouse from their diseased and declining condition and restore to them a healthy condition.
 The symptoms of adultery, abandonment, physical abuse, lying, cheating, corrupting, slandering, impairing spiritual growth and so many more would miraculously disappear as the diseased and declining condition has been dealt with once and for all.